YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Alcohol and social routines should be disclosed too.
 The preoperative decision in alcohol before hair transplant surgery is separate from supplements, but both affect how clearly the clinic can judge bleeding, swelling, dehydration, sleep, and safe preparation.

 Medicine changes need medical coordination.
 If a cardiologist, endocrinologist, hematologist, family physician, or another specialist advised a product, tell the transplant clinic and the prescribing doctor.
 The correct plan may be to continue, pause, adjust timing, or postpone surgery until the risk is clarified.
+If you cannot reach the prescribing doctor before travel, say that clearly instead of inventing a stop date yourself.

 The same logic applies when someone has recently taken antibiotics or is taking them for another infection.
 The decision belongs in the clinical review described in antibiotics before a hair transplant, not in a private guess the night before surgery.